An Engaged Life

 -

-Keep the hands still (movement distracts and gives impression of excitement or agitation.
+Keep the hands still.
+Movement distracts and gives impression of excitement or agitation.15.

 -

-Loose sentence construction makes it hard for a listener to follow.
+Waffling, unfocussed sentence construction makes it hard to follow for a listener .

 -